-For the past 15 years or so a big industry has sprung up in China refurbishing and reproducing classic Ming and Qing furniture and exporting it abroad.
+For the past 20 years or so, a big industry has sprung up in China refurbishing and reproducing classic Ming and Qing furniture and exporting it abroad.
 We source our hardware from the same workshops in China that supply the Chinese antique industry, and we buy only the best.
 So if you've bought a piece of Chinese furniture in the last several years and want to fix or replace the hardware, chances are that our hardware will be a close if not a perfect match.

 Chinese brass hardware also looks great on non-Asian furniture as well.
 We've seen it used with classic American furniture, as a decorative touch on doors and garden gates, and even to spice up an otherwise ordinary cabinet or chest from your the furniture store.
-Two brass lions on your front door are scare away evil spirits and represent good feng shui.
+Two brass lions on your front door to scare away evil spirits and represent good feng shui.
 Have you lost a cabinet key or broken a hinge?
 We have those too.

 HOW TO INSTALL

 (See our Installation Guide for illustrated instructions)

 Many of our brass items, such as lions and hinges, install with nails and screws just like Western hardware.
 Most of the cabinet plates and pulls, however, install with a pin, which threads through the wood just like a screw and is bent flat on the opposite side to hold the pull in place.
 While this is not a common way to attach hardware in the West, it's very easy to do and when installed properly, hardware attached with brass pins is stronger than those attached with screws and cleaner than nails.
 Please take a look here for simple directions on how to install.